 The following other factors can affect the value of your card:

-- Ellen Clapsaddle are extremely collectible, with many of their postcards selling for $50 and up.
+- Whether the artist's signature is included: Well-known artists such as Ellen Clapsaddle are extremely collectible, with many of their postcards selling for $50 and up.

 - The country where it was made: English, American, German, postcards were mailed all over the world.
 Unusual cards from unusual places can bring more money, into the thousands of dollars.